zhykoties/TimeSeries/README.md

-# DeepAR: Probabilistic Forecasting with Autoregressive Recurrent Networks
+# List of Implementations:
-Reimplementation of the DeepAR paper(https://arxiv.org/abs/1704.04110) in PyTorch.
+Currently, the reimplementation of the DeepAR paper(DeepAR: Probabilistic Forecasting with Autoregressive Recurrent Networks https://arxiv.org/abs/1704.04110) is available in PyTorch.
+More papers will be coming soon.

 ## Authors:
 * **Yunkai Zhang**(<yunkai_zhang@ucsb.edu>) - *University of California, Santa Barbara*